brian-teets/BlackjackProject/README.md

 ### Lessons Learned

-* OO class structure
+* I gained practice working with classes and practicing intentionally with building structure in an Object-Oriented manner.
-* More on Blackjack
+* I knew next to nothing about the game of Blackjack before.
+I know more about Blackjack now than I did before!

 [wiki]: https://en.wikipedia.org/wiki/Blackjack